pigetArduino/radio2serial_LED/stl/README.md

 @TODO ADD PHOTO

-DO NOT PRINT UNFINISHED PROTOTYPE
+DO NOT PRINT UNFINISHED PROTOTYPE (Now tested)

+- TODO
+* You need to file the upper part to make it close properly
+* The upper part will open if the case is dropped
+* Receiver / arduino nano need stall to be hold in place
+* Transmitter hole is too small and need to be file to properly enter